Underworld: Endless War

-Underworld: Endless War is a 2011 American anime-influenced adult animated anthology film consisting of a collection of three short tie-in stories, whose creation was supervised by Len Wiseman, director of the first two Underworld films.
+Underworld: Endless War is a 2011 anime-influenced adult animated anthology film consisting of a collection of three short tie-in stories, whose creation was supervised by Len Wiseman, director of the first two Underworld films.
 Each film tells a different story, and takes place during different periods of history to highlight new events within the Underworld mythology.
 The stories also help set up the events in the next film in the series, Underworld: Awakening (2012).

 These shorts were released on December 20, 2011, as a part of the new Underworld Trilogy: The Essential Collection for Underworld on Blu-ray.
 It is also available on YouTube.
 Each episode is just over five minutes long.

 Plot

 Part I

 In 1890, Selene is in Paris, investigating reports of three Lycan brothers who terrorize the area.
 They seem to be posing as lords and have claimed a mansion as their own.
 Selene's mission is to investigate the reports, eliminate these self-styled "Lords of the Crescent Wills", and secure the mansion for the Paris branch of the Old World Vampire Coven.
 The reason that Kraven and higher-ups want the castle is to put the balance of power in the area in favor of the Vampires.
 Determined to exterminate the Lycan Lords, Selene makes her way after Darius, the oldest brother.

 Arriving at the mansion, Darius informs his brothers, twins Vregis and Krandrill, that a Death Dealer has found them.
 The two do not take him seriously, and, against Darius' warnings, insist to stay and fight.
 Thinking that they have her at a disadvantage, all three brothers try to ambush Selene in the sewers.
 Selene, however, proves to be greater than their estimations.
 With a pair of swords, she mortally wounds Darius, who then sacrifices himself to shield his brothers against her gunfire.
 Vregis and Krandrill flee while Darius dies and vow revenge against the Death Dealer and the Vampires.